 In endemic areas, most adult dialysis patients with HBV infection are chronic carriers who acquired HBV infection during early childhood.
-By comparison, HBV infection in non-endemic areas is often acquired during adulthood.
-Dialysis patients are more prone to become chronic carriers compared to patients without renal failure due to their immunosuppressed state .
+By comparison, HBV infection in nonendemic areas is often acquired during adulthood.
+Dialysis patients are more prone to become chronic carriers, compared with patients without renal failure, due to their immunosuppressed state .

-By comparison, there is a significant risk of clinical deterioration in the HBV infected renal transplant recipient.
-The risk of severe life-threatening complications is highest when de novo HBV infection occurs shortly after transplantation, but hepatitic flares and liver-related complications can occur at any time after kidney transplantation in HBsAg-positive kidney transplant recipients, including those who have been asymptomatic HBV carriers during dialysis [4-7].
+By comparison, there is a significant risk of clinical deterioration in the HBV-infected renal transplant recipient.
+The risk of severe, life-threatening complications is highest when de novo HBV infection occurs shortly after transplantation, but hepatitic flares and liver-related complications can occur at any time after kidney transplantation in hepatitis B surface antigen (HBsAg)-positive kidney transplant recipients, including those who have been asymptomatic HBV carriers during dialysis [4-7].
 Therefore, despite the relatively benign clinical disease in dialysis patients, the importance of preventing and treating HBV infection in dialysis patients must be underscored.